A New Non-archimedean Metric on Persistent Homology: Introduction

+Hierarchical clustering algorithms that we consider in this paper extract their results based solely on the metric structure of the ambient space where the data set is embedded.
+One can also statistically test the stability and convergence of these methods~\cite{carlsson2008persistent,carlsson2010hierarchical}.
+In addition, they use a convenient tree representations, called \emph{dendrograms}, to display the information on how these clusters merge as the underlying scale parameter changes~\cite{johnson1967hierarchical}.
+One can compare dendrograms coming from different variants of clustering algorithms using a suitable metric~\cite{JardineSibson71,Hartigan85,JainDubes88}, or even improve forecasts by comparing dendrogram-like features obtained from different hierarchical clustering methods on the same data set~\cite{ignacio2020intrinsic}.

+In \cite{elkin2020mergegram}, the authors develop diagrams called \emph{mergegrams} derived out of the dendrograms of the hierarchical clustering algorithms as a replacement for the zeroth bar code.
+However, unlike the mergegrams that depend on the metric structure of the ambient space and work with the zeroth bar codes only, our non-archimedean metric relies on purely homological information and are defined for all persistent homology degrees.
+More importantly, they can be used for purposes other than sketching rooted tree presentations.

-This paper is organized as follows.
-We give the necessary background material we need on hierarchical clustering in Section \ref{sect:HC}, and we do the same for persistent homology in Section \ref{sect:PH}.
-In Section \ref{sect:PHandHC}, we introduce the cophenetic matrix for zeroth persistent homology as the desired bridge between hierarchical clustering and the persistent homology.
+\paragraph{Plan of the article.} This paper is organized as follows.
+We give the necessary background material we need on persistent homology and hierarchical clustering in Sections \ref{sect:PH} and \ref{sect:HC}.
+We outline our methodology in Section~\ref{sect:PHandHC}.
 The results of our numerical experiments\footnote{The source code and the data of the numerical experiments we conducted in the paper can be found on the authors' GitHub page at https://github.com/ismailguzel/TDA-HC .} are given in Section \ref{sect:experiments}, and in Section \ref{sect:conc_future} we present our detailed analysis of our experimental work in the light of theoretical discussions we presented in the earlier sections.
 We also propose several avenues of future work in the same Section.